-Roman Kezios is a freshman majoring in political science.
-He debated for four years at Notre Dame High School in Sherman Oaks, Calif.
-He advanced to the elimination of multiple tournaments, including quarterfinals of the Golden Desert Tournament at UNLV, and he was first speaker at the Victory Briefs Tournament.
-At his second tournament of the 2013 competitive season (Cal State University, Northridge), Roman won the 5th Speaker award, and he and his partner advanced to the elimination rounds at multiple regular-season collegiate debate tournaments including UNLV and Weber State University.
+Roman Kezios is a junior majoring in Political Science.
+He debated for four years at Notre Dame High School in Sherman Oaks, CA. He advanced to the elimination of multiple tournaments, including quarterfinals of the Golden Desert Tournament at UNLV, and he was first speaker at the Victory Briefs Tournament.
+During the 2014-2015 competitive season, Roman advanced to the elimination rounds at multiple regular-season collegiate debate tournaments including UNLV and Weber State University.

 Jacob "Jake" Thompson

 Jacob Thompson debated at Wayne State University (B.A., 1999), where he learned the value of a great coaching staff, a personal dedication to hard work, and the transformative power of practice.
 While debating for Wayne State, Thompson competed in the elimination rounds of the NDT and several major national tournaments.
 After debating at Wayne State, he worked for five years as an assistant debate coach at the University of Kansas, where he also completed his M.A. and Ph.D.
 (2006).
-Working at Kansas reinforced his lessons from Wayne State but also gave him unique insight into argument and coaching strategy.
+Working at Kansas reinforced his lessons from Wayne State, but also gave him unique insight into argument and coaching strategy.
 Thompson then worked for three years as the director of forensics at the University of Northern Iowa (UNI).
-In 2005, he coached the UNI debate team to be ranked as the "Most Improved University Debate Team in America."
+In 2005, he coached the UNI debate team to be ranked as the "Most Improved University Debate Team in America".

 Thompson took the position as the director of debate at UNLV in 2007, and thanks to the generous support of Dr. and Mrs. Berman, he was essentially able to create the Sanford I. Berman Debate Forum from the ground up.
 In his short time at UNLV, the team has had amazing successes.
 Thompson predicts even greater success for our program in the future and has been focusing on fundraising and recruiting, which will allow the team to bring some of the best and brightest debaters to compete for UNLV's program.
 The UNLV Debate Program is quickly becoming one of the best in the nation.
-Our ultimate goal is to be consistently ranked as one of the top-10 debate programs in America and to win a national championship (or several of them).
+Their ultimate goal is to be consistently ranked as one of the top-10 debate programs in America and to win a national championship (or several of them).